ChuanMeng/DukeNet/README.md

 We use Wizard of Wikipedia and Holl-E datasets.
 Note that we used modified verion of Holl-E relased by [Kim et al](https://arxiv.org/abs/2002.07510?context=cs.CL) (But they don't release the validation set).
 Both datasets have already been processed into our defined format, which could be directly used by our model.

-You can manually download the datasets at [here](https://drive.google.com/drive/folders/1dgkCKaypKHej-NE2HYuiP1VhuF-xCgqT?usp=sharing), and please put the files in the directory `DukeNet/datasets`.
+You can manually download the datasets at [here](https://drive.google.com/drive/folders/1dgkCKaypKHej-NE2HYuiP1VhuF-xCgqT?usp=sharing), and please put the files in the directory `datasets`.

 ## Running Codes
 Note that it's rather **time-consuming** to train the DukeNet with BERT and dual learning.
 Therefore we upload our pretrained checkpoints on two datasets, and you can manually download them at [here](https://drive.google.com/drive/folders/12mb_wb-lRb1pKwnut_RLaH5lBiSwniRZ?usp=sharing).

-Please put the files in the directory `DukeNet/output`.
+Please put the files in the directory `output`.

 ### Using pretrained checkpoints
 To directly execute inference process on **Wizard of Wikipedia** dataset, run: